 MULTI-SKILL SCHOOLS: COOKING, SEWING, COMPUTER LITERACY & SMALL BUSINESS

-Aidha believes in “sustainable futures through financial education”, and this micro-business school for FDWs covers important life skills for when your helper is ready to move back home.
+Aidha believes in “sustainable futures through financial education”.
+This micro-business school organises domestic helper courses in Singapore that cover important life skills for when your helper is ready to move back home.
 Your helper can pick up tips on developing good saving habits, preparing for future small businesses, and learn how to make sound investments.
 Classes are held on Sundays over a period of nine months and topics covered include entrepreneurship, computer literacy, business management and finance.

 Aidha, United World College South East Asia, Dover Campus, 1207 Dover Road, Singapore 139654; www.aidha.org